rstudio/rstudio-docker-products/server-pro/README.md

 ### Process Management

 In order for RStudio Workbench to function properly, several services need to be accounted for.
-We run these services using `supervisord`.
+We run these services using [`supervisord`](http://supervisord.org/). `supervisord` is an open source process supervisor with an active community.
+It enables running multiple services in the container, as well as exiting the container if _any_ of those services exit.

 - **RStudio Workbench**: the main server process
   - this startup configuration is mounted at `/startup/base`

-- **RStudio Job Launcher**: a subprocess that is optional, but must be disabled by configuration changes.
-It enables launching Jupyter, JupyterLab, and VSCode sessions, as well as talking to job schedulers like Slurm and Kubernetes.
+- **RStudio Job Launcher**: enables launching Jupyter, JupyterLab, and VSCode sessions, as well as talking to job schedulers like Slurm and Kubernetes.
+  - Optional and enabled by default
   - this startup configuration is mounted at `/startup/launcher`
   - to disable, mount an empty volume over `/startup/launcher`

+- **sssd**: often used for user provisioning when connected to an LDAP directory or other user store.
-- **sssd**: Installed and enabled by default, but with a "dummy" / false domain so that it is doing nothing.
-This service is useful for user provisioning when connected to an LDAP directory or other store of users.
+  - Optional, and enabled by default, but with a "dummy" domain so it does nothing.
+  - To use this with your directory, mount required `.conf` files into `/etc/sssd/conf.d/` (more details in `User Provisioning`, above)
-  - this startup configuration is mounted at `/startup/user-provisioning`
+  - Startup configuration is installed at `/startup/user-provisioning/`
-  - to disable, mount an empty volume over `/startup/user-provisioning`
+  - To disable entirely, mount an empty volume over `/startup/user-provisioning/`

 - **custom**: Do you have a service that you need to run inside the container for user provisioning or otherwise?
 Mount other configuration files into `/startup/custom`, and they will be started and managed by `supervisord` as well
   - NOTE: in many cases (i.e. Kubernetes) `initContainers` or `sidecar` containers are a better fit

 # Licensing